"On This Date in History" Calendar

 1919: The American "Black Chamber" began operations.

 1 October 1919: The American Cipher Bureau, "Black Chamber," began operations.
 Photo credit: NSA.

-The following is an excerpt from NSA Web page: Pearl Harbor Review - The Black Chamber.
-To read more, follow the link at the end of the page.
+The following is an excerpt from NSA.gov.
+To learn more, follow the article link at the end of the page.